oreillyross/developer-notes/Design_Patterns_Python.md

 - In the case of a sorting algorithm this would be telling the sort function how to sort, i.e. ignore case, or sort lexicographical or sort reverse etc.
 - You could apply it like passing a function with some functionality that acts on the first arguments you pass through.
 - The python sorted function uses the key named argument which can change how your list is sorted, this is the strategy pattern

+##### Chain of Responsibility
+- Design of UI, passing event propogation in event handlers
+- Set up a way of passing a request between objects
+- Have every handler implement the same interface
+- Usually needs a nextHanlder pointer, and handler function